LaurentVeyssier/Algorithmic-problems/README.md

   - Time complexity: Since we traverse the list only once to return the solution, the complexity is O(n).
 This is more efficient as sorting since we do not have to sort all the elements.

   - Space complexity: This algorithm has constant space.
-It does not change based on the size of the array.
+Space complexity does not change depending on the size of the array.